debugzhao/Optimism/foresteru.md

 **A:**
 Yes, the one-week challenge period for withdrawals from Optimism (OP) to Ethereum Layer 1 (L1) can feel long compared to traditional non-blockchain transactions, which are typically finalized almost instantly.
 This delay is a fundamental aspect of the Optimistic Rollup design, ensuring security through a fraud-proof mechanism.

+### Stage 的介绍

+Framework to guid the progreassion of rollups from Stage 0 to Stage 2.

+**Stage 0**
+  - Call itself a rollup.
+  - L2 state roots are posted on L1
+  - Provide data availability on L1
+  - Capable of reconstructing the rollup's state source

+**Stage 1**
+  - Use a proper proof system
+  - at least  external actors that can submit a fraud proof.
+(Why 5?)
+  - Users can exit without the operator's coordination
+  - Users have at least 7days to exit in case of unwanted upgrades
+  - Security council is properly set up

+**Stage 2**
+  - Fraud proof system is permissionless
+  - Users have at least 30 days to exit in case of unwanted upgrades.
+  - Security Council is restricted to act only due to errors detected on chain.

 ### 2024.07.12

 <!-- Content_END -->